 Exemption requested by the NWW groups STECF assessment COMMENT - ADDITIONAL INFORMATION COMMISSION POSITION NWW response to Commission position Commission response to revised Joint Recommendation Common sole (undersized only) caught with trawl gears in area VIId EWG 18-06 notes that new information in relation to nursery areas (as requested in the 2018 discard plan COM 2018/46) was not provided in the JR. Suggested additional data to be requested: Location of sole nursery grounds.
 PLEN: No new information was supplied to the STECF Plenary on the location of nursery grounds in VIId.
 Additional comments were, however, provided by the UK outlining the difficulties of identifying nursery ground areas.
 STECF notes, however, that a late submission was made by France after the Plenary.
-This consisted of the coordinates of 5 small areas located along the French coast in VIId (no charts were provided).
-There was no accompanying text to explain whether the positions represent updates of existing information, or to EXISITING EXEMPTION Survival rate 80-89% (STECF 17-08) The Commission can accept this exemption on a temporary basis (for 3 years) on conditions and under the understanding that the exemption continues to apply to the same fleet segment as identified in the current delegated act.
+This consisted of the coordinates of 5 small areas located along the French coast in VIId (no EXISITING EXEMPTION Survival rate 80-89% (STECF 17-08) The Commission can accept this exemption on a temporary basis (for 3 years) on conditions and under the understanding that the exemption continues to apply to the same fleet segment as identified in the current delegated act.
 MS need to demonstrate relevance of nursery grounds in 2019.
 The UK still needs to provide information on English coastal areas.
 Remains unchanged as compared to the original submission Ok